dox91/dataScienceEngineering/conceptsPrototypes/spark/sparkStreams/sparkKafka/README.md

 # Spark Kafka Integration Demos

 ## Table of content
-1. SparkApp1: demo project to read from csv and write to kafka topic
+1. SparkApp1: demo spark-stream project to read from csv and write to kafka topic
-2. SparkApp2: demo project to read from csv,write into 2 kafka topics, which will result in joined topic (KStreamsApp in background)
+2. SparkApp2: demo spark-stream project to read from csv, write into 2 kafka topics, and by having a KStreams App in the background, the joined messages will be written to a joined output topic

 ### Project SparkApp1: KafkaProducerApp.scala